 Asking the right questions can make all the difference on which business continuity or disaster recovery planning software system to buy.
 It doesn’t have to be a leap of faith if you ask the right questions.

-I can’t stress enough, never be afraid to ask questions, lots of questions, really push and seek to understand so that you and your team benefit from the decision not hate it.
+I can’t stress enough, never be afraid to ask questions, lots of questions, really push and seek to understand so that you and your team benefit from the decision and not hate it.
 Also, ask for as many demos as you need to ensure the software is the right fit.
 It’s important to understand how the tool best fits with your specific industry and organizational needs.
 Below are some key questions you’ll want to get answers too and to be clear, the only real way to answer these is by demos and getting access to a test site.
 Dig deep if you’re going to dig deep into your company’s pockets and invest the time with your departments to implement a solution.
+Contact Virtual Corporation today to demo our Sustainable Planner.

 1. Is the business continuity software comprehensive, but still easy to use?